 At OETC we care about the Operators and other Water and Wastewater Professionals we serve.
 Throughout this emergency, we’ll update this page to include more information from around Canada and the World.
-Make Informed Decisions.
+Doing our bit to help you make Informed Decisions.

 Canadian Governmental Information